Earn rewards in dollars rather than points with a cashback credit card.

 How can I compare cashback credit cards?

-- Offer terms and conditions.
-As cashback rewards are usually offered as a special promotion, make sure you understand the terms and conditions before signing up.
+- Introductory offer requirements.
+If the cashback reward is offered as a special promotion, make sure you understand the terms and conditions before signing up.
 Depending on the offer, you may want to look for the date the offer expires, spending requirements or participating retailers to take advantage of the cashback reward.

 What are the advantages and drawbacks of cashback credit cards?